 The principal of the school was Mr. Jack Fischer.
 I liked him even though he was a very visible

 In grade school, I wasn’t a problem child.
-Apart for clowning around from time-to-time,
+Apart from clowning around from time to time,

 to me over the fence by my friend.

 Playgrounds are interesting social environments.
-There seems to be a pecking order and established
+There seems to be a pecking order and an established

 social classes that are maintained by little people who really don’t know what